Categories: Personal Bankruptcy

 If the lender refuses or seems to be giving you the runaround, you have the option of petitioning the court for an order showing your debt has been satisfied.
 If you uphold your obligation, the judge will vacate the judgment, which accomplishes the same purpose as the judgment release.
 Keep in mind you might need to present evidence of having fulfilled the debt.
 This is why it is so important to keep detailed records.
 The court will likely need to see the canceled check(s), correspondence with the lender, and anything else that supports your having paid the debt.

-It is also a good idea to consult your attorney the moment you believe there might be an issue with a judgment release.
+It’s a good idea to consult your attorney when you believe there might be an issue with a judgment release.
 This ensures your rights are protected and the hard work you put into repaying your debt is honored.

 If you are facing a judgment or you deserve a judgment release and have not received one, we can help.
 Contact the Law Offices of Robert M. Geller at 813.254.5696 to discuss your situation or schedule a bankruptcy lawyer consultation.